-SOURCE : BUREAU OF BUILDING INSPECTION
+SOURCE: BUREAU OF BUILDING INSPECTION

-EDUCATION: YEARS OF SCHOOL COMPLETED BY PERSONS 25 YEARS AND OVER, 1960-1970
+25 YEARS AND OVER, 1960-1970

-The 1970 Census indicates that, of those local residents, aged 25 and over, education.
-In 1960, the largest percentage have attained a elementary the largest percentage had attained a elementary education.
+The 1970 Census indicates that, of those local residents, aged 25 and over, the largest percentage have attained a high school education.
+In 1960, the largest percentage had attained a elementary education.